Amy Acton: Resignation from the Ohio Department of Health

+Later career and gubernatorial campaign

+Due to her work during her time as the Director of the Ohio Department of Health, she received a Profile in Courage Award from Caroline Kennedy and Jack Schlossberg.
+The New York Times called her "The Leader We Wish We All Had".

 After her resignation, she resumed working for the Columbus Foundation.
 On February 4, 2021, Acton stepped down from her position in the Columbus Foundation as she considered a run for the Senate in 2022 to succeed Rob Portman.
 However, Acton chose not to run in April 2021 while thanking Ohioans for an "outpouring of support".

 In 2022, Acton was named as president and chief executive officer of RAPID 5, a nonprofit organization that is attempting to improve access to parks in Franklin County, part of the greater Columbus area.
+She left this position in May 2023.

+In the summer of 2024, Acton attended the Democratic National Convention in Chicago, where she first expressed interest in running for Ohio Governor.
+On January 7, 2025, she announced her candidacy for the 2026 Ohio gubernatorial election, filing paperwork earlier the same day.
+She is running as a Democrat.
+In 2025, Acton gave a speech where she stated that she was a doctor not a politician and that she was solely running to help people in Ohio.